hooniez/ps2_assignment1/DEVDIARY.md

     Change of a plan.
 I'm building roads

     Find a center point between foundations and extend roads to the point from each foundation so that its roads can meet at half point.
-Each instance of road class should have this center point as an attribute as well as its original start point. w
+Each instance of road class should have this center point as an attribute as well as its original start point.

+    I've completed building roads.
+Let's mount houses on foundations.